microsoft/IoT-For-Beginners/2-farm/lessons/3-automated-plant-watering/README.md

 ***A light switch turns power on to a light. switch by Chattapat / lightbulb by Maxim Kulikov - all from the [Noun Project](https://thenounproject.com)***

-> 🎓 [Mains electricity](https://wikipedia.org/wiki/Mains_electricity) refers to the electricity delivered to homes an businesses through national infrastructure in may parts of the world.
+> 🎓 [Mains electricity](https://wikipedia.org/wiki/Mains_electricity) refers to the electricity delivered to homes and businesses through national infrastructure in many parts of the world.

 ✅ IoT devices can usually provide 3.3V or 5V, at less than 1 amp (1A) of current.
 Compare this to mains electricity which is most often at 230V (120V in North America and 100V in Japan), and can provide power for devices that draw 30A.